Please ensure Javascript is enabled for purposes of website accessibility

 “Becoming a lawyer used to feel like a dream that was far out of reach, but the journey has taught me that anything is truly possible with hard work and dedication,” Williams said.

-This is a winner profile from The Daily Record's Leading Women awards.
+This is an honoree profile from The Daily Record's Leading Women awards.
 Information for this profile was sourced from the honoree's application for the award.